exasol/dynamodb-virtual-schema/doc/exampleWithToTable.md

 The primary key for the DynamoDB table is `isbn`.

-It will be normalized to the following relational structure:
+We want this DynamoDB table to be mapped to the following relational structure:

 ![Class diagram](diagrams/mappingToTable.png)

 Note that `BOOKS_TOPICS` uses `ISBN` as FOREIGN KEY.

-Mapping definition:
+To achieve this we create the following mapping definition:

 ```
 {
   "$schema": "../../main/resources/mappingLanguageSchema.json",